 You are not alone in your desire to stop smoking.
 According to the Centers for Disease Control (CDC), approximately 70% of smokers want to quit.
-Most people can quit for a day or two, maybe even a few months – but automatic behavior, urges, withdrawal symptoms, smoking triggers, addictive thoughts, difficult emotions and stressful situations always come up, and all of them lead to relapse.
+Most people can quit for a day or two, maybe even a few months – but habits, urges, withdrawal symptoms, smoking triggers, addictive thoughts, emotions and stressful situations can all lead to relapse.
 Meriter-UnityPoint Health’s highly successful programs can provide you with the skills necessary for overcoming these challenges.

 Mindfulness Training for Smokers (MTS) is one of the most successful smoking cessation programs available – anywhere.
-In fact, participants are three times more likely to quit successfully with MTS than with medication alone and 10 times higher than quitting cold turkey.
+In fact, participants are three times more likely to quit successfully with MTS than with medication alone and ten times more likely than by quitting “cold turkey.”

 MTS is a seven-week program designed for smokers who have tried to quit and relapsed.
-MTS combines medications, weekly meetings and training in mindfulness.
-Mindfulness is a powerful tool for managing cravings, withdrawal symptoms, smoking triggers and stress.
-MTS is designed to teach you how to successfully manage almost every situation that can lead to relapse.
+MTS combines medications, weekly meetings and training in mindfulness, a powerful tool for managing cravings, withdrawal symptoms, smoking triggers and stress—all of which are circumstances that can lead to relapse.

-The Quit Line is likely a good option for you if you:
+The Meriter Quit Line is a good option if you:

 Have low-level addiction